 - The Audit Committee consists of two Internal Non-Executive Directors and three Outside Directors, and the two Internal Non-Executive Directors are appointed as full-time members of the Audit Committee.
-The full-time members of the Audit Committee's activities by attendance at important meetings, inspection of relevant documents and collection of reports from Directors, Executive Officers as defined in the Companies Act and employees of MHFG as well as directors, corporate auditors, or other persons equivalent thereto and employees of MHFG's subsidiaries, etc. - The Audit Committee periodically receives reports from the Executive Officers defined in the Companies Act, etc., on, among other things, the status of the execution of duties, including administration of group companies, and takes the opportunity to exchange opinions, etc., mainly from an internal control perspective.
-The Audit Committee, after confirming the effectiveness of the "internal control system," consented to the submission of a proposal to the Board of Directors concerning annual modification of the "internal control system." - Above all, with respect to internal audits, the Audit Committee has the Head of Internal Audit Group periodically attend the meetings of the Audit Committee to receive reports on, among other things, the status of internal audits, including those of group companies, and give specific instructions whenever necessary.
-Further, it approves the basic internal auditing plan. - In order to seek close coordination with the audit and supervisory committee members and the corporate auditors of subsidiaries, etc., the Audit Committee and members of the Audit Committee periodically and as necessary take the opportunity to exchange opinions, etc. - In addition, the Audit Committee has Independent Auditors periodically attend the meetings of the Audit Committee to receive reports on auditing plans, the status of audits and audit results, etc., and to discuss risk assessments, etc. - Through the in-house training and by distributing information on the intranet, MHFG ensures that employees, etc., are well informed that employees, etc., who find any problems concerning compliance and contact the compliance hotline or report to the full-time members of the Audit Committee, shall not be treated disadvantageously due to any such contact or report. - · MHFG has established the Audit Committee Office as a division responsible for assisting in the duties of the
+The full-time members of the Audit Committee strive to ensure the effectiveness of the Audit Committee's activities by attendance at important meetings, inspection of relevant documents and collection of reports from Directors, Executive Officers as defined in the Companies Act and employees of MHFG as well as directors, corporate auditors, or other persons equivalent thereto and employees of MHFG's subsidiaries, etc. - The Audit Committee periodically receives reports from the Executive Officers defined in the Companies Act, etc., on, among other things, the status of the execution of duties, including administration of group companies, and takes the opportunity to exchange opinions, etc., mainly from an internal control perspective.
+The Audit Committee, after confirming the effectiveness of the "internal control system," consented to the submission of a proposal to the Board of Directors concerning annual modification of the "internal control system." - Above all, with respect to internal audits, the Audit Committee has the Head of the Internal Audit Group periodically attend the meetings of the Audit Committee to receive reports on, among other things, the status of internal audits, including those of group companies, and give specific instructions whenever necessary.
+Further, the committee approves the basic internal auditing plan.
+In addition, in order to build a stronger relationship with the Internal Audit Group in an effort to improve the effectiveness of internal audits, the committee has amended the relevant regulations to add, to the matters that require the consent of the Audit Committee, the budget of the Internal Audit Group and the appointment of the General Manager of the Internal Audit Department, as well as further clarify the committee's relationship with the Internal Audit Group regarding instructions and reports so as to reflect the actual situation. - Furthermore, in order to seek close coordination with the audit and supervisory committee members and the corporate auditors of subsidiaries and affiliates, the Audit Committee and members of the Audit Committee periodically and as necessary take the opportunity to exchange opinions and information. - The Audit Committee has Independent Auditors periodically attend the meetings of the Audit Committee to receive reports on auditing plans, the status of audits, audit results etc., and to discuss risk assessments and other topics.

-Audit Committee and has assigned thereto employees who are not subject to the chain of command structure of Executive Officers as defined in the Companies Act.
+- Through the in-house training and by distributing information on the intranet, MHFG ensures that employees, etc., are well informed that employees, etc., who find any problems concerning compliance and contact the compliance hotline or report to the full-time members of the Audit Committee, shall not be treated disadvantageously due to any such contact or report. - MHFG has established the Audit Committee Office as a division responsible for assisting in the duties of the Audit Committee and has assigned thereto employees who are not subject to the chain of command structure of Executive Officers as defined in the Companies Act.
 In order to ensure the independence of the employees assigned to the Audit Committee Office, from Executive Officers as defined in the Companies Act, the prior consent of the Audit Committee is obtained with respect to personnel changes relating to employees assigned to and the budget of the Audit Committee Office, etc.